18520339/finding-similar-images/README.md

 ![](https://github.com/18520339/find-similar-images/blob/main/images/image1.png?raw=true)

--   In my [Data Science project](https://github.com/18520339/vietnamese-foods), my team need to collect images through many kind of **Search Engines** for creating dataset and we chose **Google Sheets** for assigning labeling tasks to each member because of its convenient.
+-   In my [Data Science project](https://github.com/18520339/vietnamese-foods), my team needed to collect images through many kind of **Search Engines** for creating dataset and we chose **Google Sheets** for assigning labeling tasks to each member because of its convenient.

 -   There are lots of similar images when crawling from the Internet, this will cause bias in the dataset.
 Here is my solution to filtering them for the **Data Preparation step**.